konomu/konomu.github.io/_posts/2024-08-24-wa-ga-flowchart.md

 | Topic Presence → | "Is There a Topic?" |
 | Topic Position → | "Which Part is The Topic?" and "Where is it Placed?" |

-We'll take a look at the rules that govern these principles in chapters 2 through 6.
+We'll take a look at the rules that govern these principles in Chapters 3 through 6.

-# <a name="simplified" style="text-decoration: none; pointer-events: none;">A Simplified Flowchart
+The "Object-Marking が" function in the flowchart above is explained in [Chapter 7](wa-ga-other#object-ga).

-The following flowchart is an heavily simplified version that is adapted from the system above.[^1]
+## <a name="simplified" style="text-decoration: none; pointer-events: none;"> EXTRA: Alternate Flowchart

-[^1]: It's just a coincidence that these two charts have roughly the same shape.
-Each node of the simplified chart doesn't correspond to the same node in the full chart.
-If you are using this flowchart to analyze existing sentences, it requires you to immediately recognize exclusive usages of が and contrastive usages of は.
-It also doesn't cover object-marking が.
+This flowchart is one based off of the full flowchart adapted from Noda's book that contains more yes/no questions.
+This is approximately my thought process when I want to think about why は/が is used in a sentence.

 ![Simplified flowchart](assets/img/simple-flowchart.png)

-Because of all of the shortcuts we've made here, I can't guarantee that this chart will always lead to the actual usage of は/が.
+This chart doesn't always lead to the actual usage of は/が.
 This is partly because it doesn't account for some rules that you'll read about in the next sections, and partly because usage of は/が is **mostly, but not entirely predictable**.
 Even with the full flowchart model, this is unavoidable since it's not always clear which path to take.

 ## EXTRA: The Unpredictability of は and が